alimiracle/rust-digits/README.md

+# rust_digits
-# a rust Library contains functions for dealing with numbers without converting them to string
+a rust Library contains functions for dealing with numbers without converting them to string

 ## functions:
 ``` rust